 Signac

-The must-see exhibition of the autumn!
-From October 24, you can experience an impressive overview of Paul Signac (1863–1935), the master of Neo-Impressionism, at the Kunsthal.
-At the end of the nineteenth century, building on the work of Georges Seurat, Signac developed Pointillism: a painting technique in which dots and short brushstrokes combine to form a rhythmic symphony of color.
-The exhibition offers an extensive introduction to Signac's work, on a scale rarely seen in the Netherlands.
-Additionally, Symphony of Colours reveals how his influence resonates in the painting of his contemporaries.
+The must-see exhibition of this autumn!
+From 24 October, experience an impressive overview of Paul Signac (1863–1935), the master of Neo-Impressionism, at Kunsthal Rotterdam.
+At the end of the nineteenth century, building on the work of Georges Seurat, Signac developed Pointillism: a painting technique in which dots and short brushstrokes come together to form a rhythmic symphony of colour.
+This exhibition offers an in-depth introduction to Signac’s work, presented on a scale rarely seen in the Netherlands.
+At the same time, Symphony of Colours reveals how his influence resonates in the painting of his contemporaries.

-Follow Signac's development through lively harbor scenes, colorful landscapes, and composed portraits.
-Le Port au soleil couchant, Opus 236 (1892) is one of the highlights.
-You can also see Le port de Rotterdam (1907), created during his stay in the Netherlands.
-His influence extends to artists throughout Europe.
-The exhibition therefore also features work by Lucie Cousturier, Henri-Edmond Cross, and Jan Toorop, among others.
+In the exhibition, you follow Signac’s development through lively harbour scenes, colourful landscapes and carefully composed portraits.
+One of the highlights is the sun-drenched Le Port au soleil couchant, Opus 236 (1892).
+Also on view is Le port de Rotterdam (1907), created during his stay in the Netherlands.

 All dates